Alf Agar

-Alfred Agar (28 August 1904 – 1989) was an English footballer.
+Alfred Agar (28 August 1904 – Mar 1989) was an English footballer.

 He played for Esh Winning, Shildon, West Stanley, Dundee, Barrow, Carlisle United, Accrington Stanley, Oldham Athletic, York City and Scarborough.

+World War II ended his football career.
+He moved to Carlisle, where he got married and worked as a police officer, then at a power plant.
+He became a passionate supporter of his old club, Carlisle United, and was a special guest at their 60th anniversary match.